 Note: Investment towards the growth of the tobacco business is our highest priority.
-Pursue growth of adjusted operating profit at constant FX through quality top-line growth
+Pursue growth of adjusted operating profit at constant FX through quality top-line growth through the continuous provision of new values and satisfaction to our customers and society.

-(3) Group-Wide Profit Targets and Policy on Shareholder Return
+(4) Group-Wide Profit Targets and Policy on Shareholder Return

-The Group has set group-wide profit targets and a mid- to long-term guidance on shareholder return in the Business Plan 2022 in accordance with our management principle and the resource allocation policy.
+The Group has set group-wide profit targets and a mid- to long-term guidance on shareholder return in the "Business Plan 2023" in accordance with our management principle and the resources allocation policy.